-The Deductible Stage is the first payment stage for your drug coverage.
-This stage begins when you fill your first prescription in the year.
-When you are in this payment stage, you must pay the full cost of your drugs until you reach the plan's deductible amount, which is \$480 for 2022.

-- Your "full cost" is usually lower than the normal full price of the drug, since our plan has negotiated lower costs for most drugs. - The "deductible" is the amount you must pay for your Part D prescription drugs before the plan begins to pay its share.
+If you do not receive "Extra Help," the Deductible Stage is the first payment stage for your drug coverage.
+This stage begins when you fill your first prescription for the year.
+When you are in this payment stage, you must pay the full cost of your drugs until you reach the plan's deductible amount, which is \$505 for 2023.
+The "full cost" is usually lower than the normal full price of the drug, since our plan has negotiated lower costs for most drugs at network pharmacies.

-Once you have paid \$480 for your drugs, you leave the Deductible Stage and move on to the next drug payment stage, which is the Initial Coverage Stage.
+Once you have paid \$505 for your drugs, you leave the Deductible Stage and move on to the Initial Coverage Stage.

-SECTION 5 During the Initial Coverage Stage, the plan pays its share of your drug costs and you pay your share Section 5.1 What you pay for a drug depends on the drug and where you fill your prescription
+SECTION 5 During the Initial Coverage Stage, the plan pays its share of your drug costs, and you pay your share Section 5.1 What you pay for a drug depends on the drug and where you fill your prescription